 - Neuralink (2016): Co-founded by Musk to develop brain-computer interfaces.

-- Twitter/X Acquisition (2022): Musk acquired Twitter and renamed it X, marking his entry into social media ownership.
+- Twitter/X Acquisition (2022): Musk bought Twitter in 2022 and renamed it X, marking his entry into social media ownership.
+The acquisition process was highly publicised, with Musk’s purchase leading to significant changes in the company’s leadership and policies.

 - Starship Development (2019-present): SpaceX’s ongoing project to develop a reusable, super heavy-lift launch vehicle, with a successful third test flight in 2024.